 02 – Australian Swimming Union bans Dawn Fraser from competitive swimming for ten years after an incident at the 1964 Tokyo Olympic Games where Fraser allegedly stole a flag from the palace of the Japanese Emperor.

 04 – David Attenborough is made Head of BBC2

-07 – Civil Rights ‘Freedom Marchers’ on a march from Selma to Montgomery are met at the end of the Edmund Pettus Bridge in Selma by Sheriff Jim Clark, accompanied by a mounted posse and the Alabama State Troopers.
-Bullwhips and clubs are used to break up the march and over 50 people are severely injured in front of TV news cameras in a day that becomes known as “Bloody Sunday”.
+07 – Civil Rights ‘Freedom Marchers’ on a march from Selma to Montgomery, Alabama, are met at the southern end of the Edmund Pettus Bridge in Selma by Sheriff Jim Clark, accompanied by a mounted posse and the Alabama State Troopers.
+Bullwhips, clubs and tear gas are used to break up the march and over 50 people are severely injured in front of TV news cameras in a day that becomes known as “Bloody Sunday”.

 07 – Qantas Boeing jet City of Townsville completes first non-stop Pacific flight from San Francisco to Sydney.

 09 – Trial of the Kray twins begins in London.

 10 – First National Service lottery is drawn in Australia to select young men for military service.

 18 – The Rolling Stones urinate against a garage wall in England and are arrested for insulting behaviour.